Second order semi-parametric inference for multivariate log Gaussian Cox processes: Simulation study

-Table~\ref{tab:lgcp} shows the values used for all parameters except $\balpha$ and $\bxi$ as well as the expected number of points $N$ for each point process.
+Table~\ref{tab:lgcp} shows the values used for the intensity function regression parameters $\bgamma$, and the standard deviation and correlation scale parameters $\bsigma$ and $\bphi$ for the type-specific latent fields.
+The table also shows the expected number of points $N$ for each point process.

-Regarding $q$, $\balpha$ and $\bxi$ we take $q=0$ for the first setting resulting in a case with independent components $X_1,\ldots,X_5$.
+Regarding the number $q$ of common latent fields with associated coefficients $\balpha$ and correlation scale parameters $\bxi$, we take $q=0$ for the first setting resulting in a case with independent components $X_1,\ldots,X_5$.
 In the second setting we let $q=2$ and choose $\balpha$ as specified in the table left in Figure~\ref{fig:simsetup2}.
 We moreover let $\xi_1=0.02$ and $\xi_2=0.03$.
 The resulting PCFs and cross PCFs are shown in the middle and right plots in Figure~\ref{fig:simsetup2}.

 In the case $q=2$ we have a positive spatial dependence between $X_1$ and $X_2$ and between $X_4$ and $X_5$, while there is a negative spatial dependence between $X_3$ and $(X_1,X_2)$ and between $X_1$ and $(X_4,X_5)$.